eolseng/pg5100_exam/README.md

 ## Project description:
 The solution is based on material learned during the course PG5100 - Enterprise 1 (Enterpriseprogrammering 1).

-The project is based on SpringBoot 2.1.0, written in Java 11, and the front end rendering is done with JSF and XHTML, and is using Maven as the build tool.
+The project is based on SpringBoot 2.1.0, written in Java 11, and the front end rendering is done with JSF and XHTML.
+It is using Maven as the build tool.
 Testing is done with JUnit and Selenium with JaCoCo for reporting.

 The project is made in three modules: backend, frontend and report, with a root POM-file for dependency- and plugin-management.